Cloud Gate: Cloud Gate themes

-The viewer physically enters the art when he walks underneath it into its "navel".
+The viewer physically enters the art when walking underneath into its "navel".
 The omphalos is a "warped dimension of fluid space".
 In this dimension, solid is transformed into fluid in a disorienting multiplicative manner that intensifies the experience.
 It is emblematic of Kapoor's work to deconstruct empirical space and venture into manifold possibilities of abstract space.
 The experience is described as a displaced or virtual depth that is composed of multiplied surfaces.

 According to project manager Lou Cerny of MTH Industries, "When the light is right, you can't see where the sculpture ends and the sky begins."
 The sculpture challenges perception by distorting and deforming the surrounding architecture.
 The skyscrapers along East Randolph Street to the northeast (Two Prudential Plaza, and Aon Center), north (One Prudential Plaza) and northwest (The Heritage, Crain Communications Building) are reflected on Cloud Gate's surface when viewed from either the east or the west.
 The sculpture also warps viewers' perception of time by changing the speed of movements such as the passing of clouds.

 Although in the conventional sense Cloud Gate is not an opening that leads anywhere in the same way that monumental gates do, it frames a view and is celebratory in the way it creates a ceremonial place.
 The work is credited with achieving a new level or understanding described as a transubstantiation of material, reminiscent of that which the artist experienced during a 1979 trip to India.
 Kapoor's 1000 Names evolved immediately after this trip; twenty-five years later he created Cloud Gate, an object that emerged from material forms to become immaterial.

 Kapoor often relies on tenets of Hinduism in his art and says that "The experience of opposites allows for the expression of wholeness."
 Primal dualities that are one, such as the lingam and yoni, are important to Indian culture, and Cloud Gate represents both the male and female in one entity by symbolizing both the vagina and testicles.
 Thus, it represents the tension between the masculine and the feminine.